 The FreeBSD Foundation will be providing a limited number of travel grants to individuals requesting assistance.
-Please download, complete, and submit the Travel Grant Request Application by September 3, 2010 to apply for this grant.
+Please download, fill out and submit the Travel Grant Request Application by February 11, 2011 to apply for this grant.

 Erwin Lansing from the FreeBSD Foundation will be available at the FreeBSD booth during FOSDEM, to be held in Brussels, Belgium, February 5-6.
 If you’re at this event, drop by to say hi, discuss the Foundation’s work, pick up a Foundation flyer, check out the swag, or make a donation.
 FOSDEM is free to attend.